rebsonoliveira/sql-server/samples/features/machine-learning-services/python/getting-started/bike-sharing prediction/README.md

 The dataset  used in this tutorial is based on Vélib which is a large scale public service of rent bike in Paris, the service offers today about around 14500 bicycles and 1230 stations http://en.velib.paris.fr/.

-The dataset is a one month long  sample, on a 15 minutes frequency of the 8th district of Paris.
+The dataset is a one month long  sampled on a 15 minutes frequency of the 8th district of Paris.

 ### Contents